 A teacher in her 30s thinking about going back to school to become a doctor, but finding the time to do so seems impossible.
-An engineer who has a product they would like to bring to market, but has a full-time job.
-An English major doing data entry in a corporate office, but is dying to publish a book.
+An engineer who has a product they would like to bring to market but has a full-time job.
+An English major doing data entry in a corporate office is dying to publish a book.
 Something is getting in the way of these people pursuing what they really want.

 The fear of quitting.

 It’s unfortunate that quitting has such a bad reputation attached to it.
-Society associates quitting as taking the easy way out or giving up.
-But sometimes it is the right move to make.
-Rather than calling it quitting, think of it as following your passion to live a better life.
+Society associates quitting with taking the easy way out or giving up.
+But sometimes, it is the right move to make.
+Rather than calling it quits, think of it as following your passion for living a better life.